TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ![](autosar_client.png "EthFw with AUTOSAR client")

-The remote core configuration is implemented on top of TI MCAL IPC CDD.
-The *remote_core* framework used for RTOS and Linux clients is not relevant in the AUTOSAR scenario.
+The remote core configuration is implemented on top of TI MCAL IPC CDD using the same protocol headers defined by ETHFW in *ethfw/ethremotecfg/protocol* folder.

 Ethernet packet exchange with the CPSW switch doesn't happen via IPC, but in hardware via UDMA TX channel and RX flow.

-In the current release, AUTOSAR client only supports *virtual switch port*. *Virtual MAC port* (MAC-only mode) is not supported.
+In the current release, AUTOSAR client only supports *virtual switch port*.
+*Virtual MAC port* (MAC-only mode) is not supported.

 Note that the AUTOSAR client in the SDK has enabled on Main R5F 0 core 1 with remote endpoint id as 28 and MCU R5F 0 core 0 with remote endpoint id as 38.